top of page

 “What is it?”
 Lecia asked.

 With the dagger in my outstretched hand, I leaned forward and felt a tunic, smooth and soft.
-To the right, I felt clothed legs and stiff boots.
+I felt clothed legs and stiff boots.
 The shape of its souls matched the footprints.
 “I think it is a man,” I tell Lecia.
 “But I do not see him.”

 “No one is there!” she cried.